Sustainable Weight Loss: 12 Key Habits

 Choose water over sugary drinks, which add empty calories.
 If plain water feels boring, try adding lemon, cucumber, or berries for a little flavor.

-Drinking enough water supports digestion, flushes out toxins, and helps your body burn fat more efficiently.
 It’s a simple, low-cost habit that supports your health in many ways.

-Goal: 6–8 cups per day, more if active.
+Goal: Drink 6–8 cups of water per day – more if active.

 Slow down and focus on your meal.
 Chew thoroughly, enjoy the flavors, and stop when you’re full.
 Avoid distractions like TV or smartphones.